-A walk through some of Singapore’s old enclaves will invariably yield delightful finds.
-We bring you on a fascinating stroll through one of them where you'll uncover an assortment of shops packed with history and rich in character — vestiages of a past era.
+A walk through Singapore’s oldest enclaves will invariably yield delightful finds.
+Follow us on a fascinating stroll through one of them where you'll uncover an assortment of shops packed with history and character — vestiages of a past era.

 We'll check out a provision-cum-liquor shop, more than 100 years old, that once stood at the now-expunged portion of Albert Street (Selegie Road area) and is now on Rangoon Road.
 Poke around a bit at the dusty traditional wooden clogs, odds-and-ends, yesteryear stationery, and porcelain bowls amidst shelves of liquor and modern daily essentials.